 Banksy On Brexit In Dover.
-The Brexit vote happened nearly a year ago now but since that time Article 50, which will take the UK out of Europe in two years, has recently been triggered and the process of disengaging and dismantling the ties with the European Union has begun.
-In Banksy’s depiction a worker chips away at one of the twelve stars of the European flag with cracks appearing and reaching out in all directions threatening the ‘circle of unity’ that the symbol represents.
+The Brexit vote happened nearly a year ago now.
+Since that time Article 50, which will take the UK out of Europe in two years, has recently been triggered.
+The process of disengaging and dismantling the ties with the European Union has begun.
+In Banksy’s depiction a worker chips away at one of the twelve stars of the European flag.
+Cracks appear and reach out in all directions threatening the ‘circle of unity’ that the symbol represents.

 The new artwork appears on the side of a building that previously hosted ‘Castle Amusements’ but has since been earmarked for redevelopment.
 Going back even further a local historian claimed that this location was once the site of the Severus Gate – an important entrance from the sea through Dover’s protective wall into the town itself.

 Banksy’s piece is impressive in scale, covering the side of a four storey building and makes use of a trompe l’oeil effect to make the character, the ladder and the falling fragments of star appear to be in three dimensions.